Gytheio: History

-The reputed founders of ancient Gythium were Heracles and Apollo, who frequently appear on its coins or in other legends, and Castor and Pollux: the former of these names may point to the influence of Phoenician traders from Tyre, who, we know, visited the Laconian shores at a very early period.
+The mythical founders of ancient Gythium were Heracles and Apollo, who frequently appear on its coins or in other legends, and Castor and Pollux: the former of these names may point to the influence of Phoenician traders from Tyre, who visited the Laconian shores at a very early period.
 It is thought that Gytheio may have been the center of their purple dye trade because the Laconian Gulf had a plentiful source of murex.
-In classical times it was a community of Perioeci, politically dependent on Sparta, though doubtless with a municipal life of its own.
+In classical times it was a community of the Perioeci caste, politically dependent on Sparta, though doubtless with a municipal life of its own.

-In 455 BC, during the First Peloponnesian War, it was burned by the Athenian admiral Tolmides who besieged the city with 50 ships and 4,000 hoplites.
-It was rebuilt and was most probably, the building ground for the Spartan fleet in the Peloponnesian War.
-In 407 BC during the Peloponnesian War, Alcibiades landed there and saw the thirty triremes the Spartans were building there.
-In 370 BC, the Thebans under the command of Epaminondas besieged the city successfully for three days after ravaging Laconia.
-However it was recaptured by the Spartans three days later.
+In 455 BC during the First Peloponnesian War (460 – 445 BCE) between Sparta and Athens Gytheium was burned by the Athenian admiral Tolmides, who besieged the city with 50 ships and 4,000 hoplites.
+It was rebuilt and likely became the shipyard for the Spartan fleet in the Second Peloponnesian War (431 — 404 BCE).
+In 407 BC, Alcibiades landed there and saw the thirty triremes the Spartans were building.
+In 370 BC, the Thebans under the command of Epaminondas besieged the city successfully for three days after ravaging Laconia, but it was recaptured by the Spartans three days later.

-In 219 BC, Philip V of Macedon tried to capture the city but without success.
+In 219 BC, Philip V of Macedon unsuccessfully attempted to capture the city.
 Under Nabis, Gythium became a major naval arsenal and port.
 During the Roman-Spartan War, Gythium was captured after a lengthy siege.
 After the war finished, Gythium was made part of the Union of Free Laconians under Achean protection.
 Nabis recaptured Gythium three years and the Spartan fleet defeated the Achean fleet outside of Gythium.
 Gythium was liberated by a Roman fleet under the command of Aulus Atilius Serranus.

 Subsequently, Gythium formed the most important of the Union of Free Laconians, a group of twenty-four, later eighteen, communities leagued together to maintain their autonomy against Sparta and declared free by Caesar Augustus.
 The highest officer of the confederacy was the general, who was assisted by a treasurer (rauias), while the chief magistrates of the several communities bore the title of ephors.